-I really love wheat-based flat bread much more than rice dishes.
-But, most of the bread found in grocery stores are generally prepared using 100% All Purpose Flour which is not that great for health.
 Moreover, these breads are loaded with way too many chemicals in order to increase their shelf life.
 The next time when you visit the bakery section of your local grocery store, take a good look at the labels on the bread packages.
-You’ll get an idea what I am talking about here.
+You’ll get an idea of what I am talking about here.

 Do you know and wonder what is the difference between a pita and naan bread.
-If you look at the ingredients that go in a naan bread recipe, you’d find no difference at all with those of pita bread.
-Let me try to help you differentiate between the two: from what I have understood, naan bread is not allowed to puff and it is usually baked at very high temperatures (e.g. broil mode in an oven).
+If you look at the ingredients that go in a naan bread recipe, you will find no difference at all from those of pita bread.
+Let me try to help you differentiate between the two: from what I have understood, naan bread is not allowed to puff, and it is usually baked at very high temperatures (e.g. broil mode in an oven).

 How to make whole wheat pita bread?

-Pita breads are perfect to pair with homemade hummus and Mediterranean salads.
-You can also make falafel sandwiches or pita chips using them.
+- You can also prepare pita sandwiches or pita chips using them.

-Add 1 tbsp olive oil and using hand knead the dough.
+- Add 1 tablespoon olive oil and using hand knead the dough.
 Add dry flour if necessary to avoid sticking the dough to the bowl.
 Continue kneading for about 6-7 min till it forms a homogeneous and soft dough

 - Keep a close watch on the pitas while broiling to avoid excess browning